 Food intolerances usually make themselves known long after the food has been eaten.
 Some people who are intolerant to a fruit may find that they feel fine on the day that they ate the fruit, but may feel sick in the days after.
 This means that deciding if you’re gluten intolerant isn’t as easy as thinking: ‘I’ve eaten bread, and I feel sick, so it must be the bread that’s causing it,' as it could be something that you’ve eaten a couple of days before.

-The most reliable way of testing for food intolerances is to have a microarray test conducted that determines the levels of antibodies in the bloodstream when a person consumes a certain food.
-This removes the patient’s emotions from the equation and provides an objective diagnosis.
-It will then provide the patient with valuable information about the foods they should be avoiding.
-A testing kit, like the one offered by Pinnertest, can provide you with the information you need.
-If it reveals that you are intolerant, cutting out gluten can have a very beneficial impact on your health.
+The most reliable way of testing for food intolerances is to have an IgG (FC Fragment Specific), Antigen, Antiserum, Control test to determine a your food sensitivities.
+If it reveals that you are gluten intolerant, cutting out gluten can have a very beneficial impact on your health.
 And, if you’re not intolerant to gluten, knowing this will help you avoid the pitfalls of the gluten-free fad!